-On my own personal scale of extraordinary-ness, the fact that when I woke up this morning, my knee had inexplicably stopped aching; that we managed to acquire an entire boot-load of perfect, untreated wood from the dump yesterday, thus replenishing the wood pile and that the boy mopped up the floor after the dog peed - without me asking him to (boy mopping, not dog peeing).
-Small insignificant things, of no consequence other than to me and the rest of the family.
+On my own personal list of extraordinary-ness for today - the fact that when I woke up this morning my knee had inexplicably stopped aching; that we managed to acquire an entire boot-load of perfect, untreated wood from the dump, thus replenishing the wood pile, and that the boy mopped up the floor after the dog peed - without me asking him to (boy mopping, not dog peeing).
+Tiny, insignificant things of no consequence other than to me and the rest of the family.

 Then the slightly bigger scale things: blossom coming out in February that should be making an appearance in March, and the machinery involved in replacing railway sleepers on the line opposite our house.
 I just stood and gawped in amazement this morning at the variety and complexity of the yellow machines, heaving, grinding and lifting.
 How does anyone create a machine like any of those?
 I could just about draw one, but to think it up and put it into construction? extraordinary, like I said.

 In the category of extraordinary things that are not of great world consequence, unlike uncontrollable weather conditions, (or possibly controllable in the long term, some would argue) and Kim Jong-un's activities, I would add the acting abilities of Matt Damon and Michael Douglas.